mukamisha/News/README.md

 ## BDD
     * open this  application in your browser, will see sources of information.  * *click on the link on the source of information you want to know more about,
+    * see all articles related to that source ..